yelircaasi/nix-config/notes/F_technology/F_B_computer_science/config/software-lists/browsing-networking-webapps.md

 * (2.5) [Discord](https://discordapp.com/) - All-in-one voice and text chat for gamers that’s free, secure, and works on both your desktop and phone.
    | (2.5) [BetterDiscord](https://betterdiscord.app/) - BetterDiscord extends the functionality of DiscordApp by enhancing it with new features.
    | (2.5) [Discover](https://trigg.github.io/Discover/) - Yet another Discord overlay for Linux written in Python using GTK3.
-   | (2.5) [WebCord -](https://github.com/SpacingBat3/WebCord) - A Discord and Fosscord web-based client made with the electron.
+   | (2.5) [WebCord](https://github.com/SpacingBat3/WebCord) - A Discord and Fosscord web-based client made with the electron.
    | (2.5) [vencord](https://github.com/Vendicated/Vencord) [Vencord/Vesktop: Vesktop gives you the performance of web Discord and the comfort of Discord Desktop](https://github.com/Vencord/Vesktop)
    | (2.5) [purple-discord](https://github.com/EionRobb/purple-discord)
    | (2.5) [discordo](https://github.com/ayn2op/discordo)